 In many ways, revising as a home schooled student has its advantages.
 You’re already used to doing your learning at home, and you’re probably used to working under your own direction.
 Revision is the ideal opportunity to put the skills you’ve learned to good use.

-However, there are challenges too – you may find it harder to revise subjects that need a partner (such as foreign language practice), and you’ll need to rely on your own motivation more than ever before.
+However, there are challenges too.
+You may find it harder to revise subjects that need a partner (such as foreign language practice), and you’ll need to rely on your own motivation more than ever before.
 But with some forward planning and dedication, there’s no reason revision has to be any harder than usual.

-Don’t forget that your tutor is there to help at every step of the way.
+Don’t forget that your tutor is there to help every step of the way.
 Arrange a session with them to talk about your revision plan ahead of time, and make a list of any subjects and topics you think you might find difficult.

-If anything comes up during your revision that you can’t tackle by yourself and your tutor isn’t there to help, don’t let it grind things to a halt: note it down and carry on with something you can do.
+If anything comes up during your revision that you can’t tackle by yourself and your tutor isn’t there to help, don’t let it grind things to a halt.
+Instead, note it down and carry on with something you can do.
 Contact your tutor as soon as you can so that you can work through any gaps like these together.

 Don’t forget that past exam papers are freely available to you through your exam board’s website too.
 Download a few and set aside some time to do some mock exams – not only will this help you identify areas you need to work on, but it might help you conquer exam nerves too!